Phalanstere/TimestampedVisuals/README.md

 - the **filename** specifies the output where the timestamped objects are written into.
 It should be \*.json format
 - with the optional **callback** you can specify a callback function that receives the results, as a list of js objects.
 - with the **timeframe** parameter you define an ordering structure.
 For example 'day' will groop the files on a daily basis.
 Valid parameters are "minute", "hour", "day", "week", "month", "year"

+In the examples folder you will find a sample that demonstrates a running example.

 TimestampedVisuals works fine in conjunction with <a href = "https://github.com/Phalanstere/ClusterPainter">**ClusterPainter**</a>